rallyhealth/conftest-policy-packs/docs/policies.md

 }

 is_unapproved_node_version(engine_string) {
+  # This is going to strip symbols from the string then try to convert it into a number.
+  # It is possible to have multiple version constraints in the node engine string.
+  # This function attempts to require every version in the string to comply with the LTS policy.
+  # e.g. ">=10 <15" => ["10", "15"] (possible_multiple_versions variable)
+  # It will trigger a violation if any version number in the string is outside the acceptable range.

   # List any possible symbols or other characters we don't care about that are valid in the engine string
   engine_string_no_symbols := strings.replace_n({
     "<": "",